McWane: History

 J. R. McWane founded the McWane Cast Iron Pipe Company in 1921 in Birmingham, Alabama, where it has maintained its headquarters since.
-McWane introduced innovations to foundry technology and processes.
+McWane introduced innovations to foundry technologies and processes.
 He also introduced progressive initiatives to improve working conditions.
 In 1920, one year before the founding of McWane, J.R.
 McWane wrote, "The industry that maintains an army of workers without regard to their working and living conditions, their health, recreations, religious and social life cannot succeed in the largest sense."
 His vision is referred to within the company as "The McWane Way", and can be summarized as aiming to improve both the methods of work and the lives of the workers, rather than focusing only on financial loss.

 In 2006, McWane's Atlantic States plant in New Jersey became the first foundry in North America to apply technology to substantially limit mercury emissions.
 The following year, a McWane plant, Clow Valve Company in Oskaloosa, Iowa, was the first iron and brass foundry in the country to be recognized as a Voluntary Protection Program site by OSHA.

 Growth and expansion

 Domestic acquisitions

 The company has grown mainly through acquisition of other domestic foundries and related enterprises.
 In 1926, the company opened its first subsidiary, the Pacific States Cast Iron Pipe Company.
 Later, McWane acquired Empire Coke Company in 1962, Atlantic States Cast Iron Pipe Company in 1975, and Union Foundry Company in 1977.
 Between 1984 and 1996, the company continued its expansion with the acquisition of the following companies, M&H Valve Company, Clow Water Systems, Clow Valve Company, Kennedy Valve Company, Tyler Pipe and Anaco.
 In 1999, McWane bought two more companies: Manchester Tank & Equipment of Brentwood, Tennessee and Amerex Corporation of Trussville, Alabama, expanding its manufacturing of fire extinguishers.
-In 2008, McWane Poles developed a new product for the electric utility industry that is used by companies including the Florida Key Electric Cooperative.
+In 2008, McWane Poles developed a new product for the electric utility industry that is used by such companies as the Florida Keys Electric Cooperative.
 Then, in 2012, McWane entered into the technology industry by adding Synapse Wireless and Nighthawk, a provider for wireless smart grid solutions.